Article 1: Administration Table of Contents

 Article 1.3.1 Dean – The Dean is the chief administrative officer of the SHP.
 The Dean is appointed by the President with concurrence of the Academic Council and the BCM Board of Trustees.
 The Dean:

-• Reports directly to the Office of the Provost.
+• Reports directly to the President.

 • Represents the SHP as a member of the College’s Academic Council.